Marattttt/todo/README.md

 # todo
-The project is a web application, which allows clients to log in and have their to-do list\n It also allows admins to view and manage users and their data
+The project is a web application, which allows clients to log in and have their to-do list.
+It also allows admins to view and manage users and their data

 ### *This is currently a work in progress*